pazgu/Apartment_matcher/README.md

 * **Yotam Zeevi Federman** - *Data scraping, Data preparing, Machine learning engineering*

 ## How does the Machine Learning model work ❓
 The model uses clustering algorithms like KMeans and t-SNE to group similar apartments.

-When you submit your preferences, it's treated as a "new apartment," and the model finds the closest cluster and recommends apartments based on Euclidean distances.
+When you submit your preferences, it's treated as a "new apartment," the model finds the cluster the user's prefernces in, and using Euclidean distances it finds the 20 closest (most similar) apartments in the cluster to the user's preferences.